-A special music-, food-, film- and fun-filled celebration Friday, July 14, honored the late Nashville Scene editor and acclaimed MTSU alumnus Jim Ridley, while also raising roughly $10,000 in funds for a memorial scholarship for young journalism hopefuls, organizers said.
+A special music-, food-, film- and fun-filled celebration July 14 honored the late Nashville Scene editor and acclaimed MTSU alumnus Jim Ridley and raised roughly $10,000 in funds for a memorial scholarship for young journalism hopefuls, organizers said.

-“Siren 2: A Special Evening of Film and Music Celebrating Jim Ridley” was held from 6 to 9 p.m.
-Friday at White Avenue Studio, located at 2517 White Ave. in Nashville’s Melrose neighborhood.
+“Siren 2: A Special Evening of Film and Music Celebrating Jim Ridley” was held at White Avenue Studio, located at 2517 White Ave. in Nashville’s Melrose neighborhood.

-The evening featured rare 16mm film footage, a musical performance by Kurt Wagner of Lambchop, a silent auction, and special guests discussing Ridley’s impact on and legacy for the community.
-Among the special guests was Nashville Mayor Megan Barry.
+The evening featured rare 16mm film footage, a musical performance by Kurt Wagner of Lambchop, a silent auction, and special guests discussing Ridley’s impact on and legacy for the community, including Nashville Mayor Megan Barry.

 All proceeds from the event went to the Jim Ridley Memorial Scholarship in the School of Journalism in MTSU’s College of Media and Entertainment.
-With Friday’s fundraising, the Ridley scholarship is now permanently endowed, said Abby White, CME development director and event emcee.
+With this event’s fundraising success, the Ridley scholarship is now permanently endowed, said Abby White, CME development director and event emcee.

-MTSU, which added Ridley to the College of Media and Entertainment’s “Wall of Fame” in April 2015, established a scholarship honoring him last fall, recognizing his enthusiasm for mentoring and hiring young writers.
+MTSU added Ridley to the College of Media and Entertainment’s “Wall of Fame” in April 2015 and established a scholarship honoring him last fall, recognizing his enthusiasm for mentoring and hiring young writers.
 The inaugural Jim Ridley Scholarship winner, MTSU senior David Chamberlain of Mt.
-Juliet, Tennessee, attended Friday’s event and was announced by CME Dean Ken Paulson.
+Juliet, Tennessee, attended the celebration and was commended by CME Dean Ken Paulson.

-In a surprise presentation, Ridley’s widow, Alicia Adkerson, was presented a key to the city of Murfreesboro by City Councilman Rick LaLance.
+In a surprise presentation, Ridley’s widow, Alicia Adkerson, received a key to the city of Murfreesboro by City Councilman Rick LaLance.
 Also in attendance were Ridley and Adkerson’s young children, Katharine “Kat” Dillon Ridley and James A. “Jamie” Ridley VI.

 Jim Ridley, 50, a Murfreesboro native who earned his MTSU journalism degree in 1989, was involved in the arts and his community from his youth, writing movie and book reviews for local newspapers by age 13.
 His talent led to a freelance film-reviewing job for the Nashville Scene and regular contributions to The Village Voice, L.A.
 Weekly, Variety and other publications.